credativ/icingaweb2-module-azure/doc/02-ImportSource.md

 resource groups available to the given credentials, you can enter the names of the resource groups to be imported here.
 Make shure, you split these with a single space.

+**HTTP Proxy** is the URL of a http proxy obviously.
+It could be like http://example.com:port.
+For details on this look into the php-curl documentation as this goes straight forward into the curl request setup as parameter CURLOPT_PROXY.

 You can click on the **Preview** tab of the importer to see a fast preview query like this: